clue/reactphp-socks/README.md

 [Tor network](#using-the-tor-anonymity-network-to-tunnel-socks-connections)).

 As noted above, the `Client` defaults to using remote DNS resolution.
-However, wrapping the `Client` in React's [`Connector`](https://github.com/reactphp/socket#connector) actually performs local DNS resolution unless explicitly defined otherwise.
+However, wrapping the `Client` in ReactPHP's [`Connector`](https://github.com/reactphp/socket#connector) actually performs local DNS resolution unless explicitly defined otherwise.
 Given that remote DNS resolution is assumed to be the preferred mode, all